vitessio/website/content/en/docs/reference/vreplication/cancel.md

 ### Description

 `Cancel` can be used if a workflow was created in error or was misconfigured and you prefer to create a new workflow instead of fixing this one.
 Cancel can only be called if no traffic has been switched.
-It removes vreplication-related artifacts like rows from vreplication and copy_state tables in the side-car `_vt` database and routing rules and blacklisted tables from the topo and, by default, the target tables/shards from the target keyspace.
+It removes vreplication-related artifacts like rows from vreplication and copy_state in the side-car \_vt database, routing rules, and blacklisted tables from the topo and, by default, the target tables/shards from the target keyspace.

 ### Parameters